raohmaru/raohmaru-blog/README.md

-# Reinventing the wheel.
-A Blog About Frrrontend Development.
+# Reinventing the wheel

-Migration of the old Wordpress blog site to markdown documents.
+Migration of the old Wordpress blog site about frontend development to markdown documents.

 ## Development
 Built with [Eleventy](https://www.11ty.dev/).